 The first day of NFL free agency has passed, and many eye-opening deals went down in those 24 hours as the league shook up its rosters.

-Here's what happened on Day 1, starting with the team's first free agent signee:
+Here's what happened on Day 1, starting with the team's latest signee: